bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-25-blonde-in-love.md

-<![endif]-->

 Many of us were inspired by the Czech New Wave cinema, most especially by this seminal study of working-class life.
 Forman shot entirely on location in a documentary style, with a mixed cast of actors and non-professionals, and involving substantial improvisation, and he tells his story without sentimentality, and with irrepressible wit.
 Love and dreams.
 Youth and growing old.
 And sex.
-Glorious.

-Mike Leigh
+Glorious.<br>
+**Mike Leigh**

 The Czech writer-director Ivan Passer (who co-scripted _A Blonde in Love_) tells some very colourful stories about his school days at the King George College in Podebrady, a small spa town to the east of Prague.
 Here, a 13th-century fortress was turned into a boarding school.
 In 1948 the founder was Lady Baden-Powell, wife of the man who started the Scout Movement, and the 70 pupils included problem kids, war orphans and the sons of foreign diplomats.
 Milos Forman was there, as was Václav Havel (future president of the Czech Republic but a keen student boxer in those days), the Polish filmmaker Jerzy Skolimowski and the animator Paul Fierlinger.
 Forman, Passer recalls, was a ferociously competitive child who once challenged him to a duel to see who could stand in a corner with a book on their head for the longest.
 They stood for hours, neither one prepared to lose.

 Watching _A Blonde in Love_, it’s easy to be reminded of Passer’s yarns about the young Forman.
 It plays like a cross between a 1960s New Wave film and an Ealing comedy.
 As in Ealing films, there is a wry, subversive attitude towards bureaucracy: Zruc, the factory town where the story is largely set, has a ratio of 16 women to every man.
 In a wonderful early scene, pettifogging civil servants discuss the town’s problems – two thousand girls live there, all without boyfriends.
 ‘Girls, rosebuds!
 You understand?
 Youth,’ an official explains to the Comrade Mayor.
 That’s why a consignment of soldiers is sent to the town for a special dance.
 To the girls’ disappointment, however, they are all reservists – middle-aged, overweight and tending to baldness.

 Cinematographer Miroslav Ondricek shoots the dance in _vérité_ style.
 The camera darts between the tables where soldiers and girls sit warily opposite one another.
 At one point, a bespectacled and very tubby soldier takes off his wedding ring and hides it in his pocket as he prepares to dance with one of the girls; almost inevitably, the ring falls out of his pocket, and the camera follows it as it rolls across the dance floor, through a sea of legs, and ends up under the chair of one of the women.
 The soldier crawls after it and ends up beneath the table, rummaging around beside the women’s feet – the humour is wonderfully deadpan and understated.

 It’s just one example of Forman’s genius for homing in on seemingly minor and banal details that turn out to be both comic and very revealing.
 The scene in which the ‘blonde’, Andula (Hana Brejchovâ), makes love with the young quaffed-up musician Milda (Vladimir Pucholt) is shot in a surprisingly frank way, but there is nothing overwrought or voyeuristic about it.
 Forman leavens what could have seemed an awkward moment by putting as much emphasis on Milda’s hapless attempts to close the blinds as on the lovemaking.
 ‘It was,’ Ken Loach has said, describing what enraptured him about the films of Forman and his contemporaries, ‘the unmelodramatic way they observed people with some sense of shared humanity.’